Biology and Health Division

 The second is the Center of Excellence on Autism and Neurodevelopmental Disorders (CeAND), an interdisciplinary research and education network aimed at fostering interactions between researchers, practitioners, and individuals affected by these conditions, with the objectives of identifying the determinants of autism spectrum disorder and neurodevelopmental disorders, developing biomarkers for diagnosis and prognosis, and enabling personalized medicine.
 In addition, CeAND has been accredited by the Interministerial Delegation for the National Strategy on Autism within the context of neurodevelopmental disorders.

-The Neurosciences Community also includes the FHU NEUROCLIN University Hospital Federation, whose goal is to organize neuroscience research in areas where the region has strong expertise—such as sensory-motor disorders, neurodegeneration, cognition, and psychiatry—through to clinical trials, as well as to foster the creation of companies dedicated to developing new drugs and medical devices.
+The Neurosciences Community also includes the FHU NEUROCLIN University Hospital Federation, whose goal is to organize neuroscience research in areas where the region has strong expertise (sensory-motor disorders, neurodegeneration, cognition, psychiatry) through to clinical trials, as well as to establish companies to develop new drugs or technological devices.

-These centers of excellence work in close collaboration, particularly in the field of biomarkers, through the sharing of multicenter cohorts, certified biobanks, and state-of-the-art technological approaches (next-generation sequencing, quantitative mass spectrometry, multiplex and ultrasensitive immunoassays, etc.).
+These centers of excellence work closely together, particularly in the field of biomarkers, through the sharing of multicenter cohorts, certified biobanks, and state-of-the-art technological approaches (next-generation sequencing, quantitative mass spectrometry, multiplex and ultrasensitive immunoassays, etc.).

 Healthcare Technology – Bioengineering